 With SigNoz, you can easily collect and analyze system logs generated by your operating system.
 On Linux and Unix, these system logs are typically represented in the Syslog format.

-This document shows how to set up rsyslog to forward logs to the OpenTelemetry (OTel) Collector using the syslog receiver, so you can parse, query, and monitor logs with minimal effort.
+This document shows how to set up rsyslog to forward logs to the OpenTelemetry Collector using the syslog receiver, so you can parse, query, and monitor logs in SigNoz.

 On most modern Linux setups, journald is the default logging system, and it doesn't emit classic syslog output unless explicitly forwarded.
-If you're running Kubernetes or Linux nodes, checkout our Systemd Logs documentation.
+If you want to collect journald logs directly, check out our Systemd Logs documentation.

-Add the OpenTelemetry Collector binary to your VM by following this guide.
+If you haven't already, install the OpenTelemetry Collector binary on your VM by following the OpenTelemetry Binary usage in Virtual Machine guide.

 receivers: